devopshobbies/boundary-vault-stack/README.md

+1. To begin with, create your own `tfvars` based on the sample provided in [boundary](./boundary/terraform/terraform.tfvars.sample) and [vault](./vault/terraform/terraform.tfvars.sample) or simply remove the leading .sample extension to apply the sample values.

-1. To initialize the process run `start.sh` script in your desired environment:
+2. Initialize the process by running `start.sh` script in your desired environment:
  ```bash
  #run in dev:
         ./start.sh -e development